satyrnidae/archers-of-decay/README.md

 ### Metrics

+**Only enable metrics if you are an adult, and willing to disclose this information.**

-This mod uses bStats for usage metrics.
-To opt out of metrics data, set the "metrics" config entry in your configuration file to "false", or delete the line.
+This mod optionally uses bStats (https://bstats.org) for usage metrics.
+This functionality is disabled by default, but may be opted into by changing the "metrics" setting in the configuration file to "true".

+Data collected by these metrics include:
+- Minecraft version
+- Whether the server is set to Online mode
+- Player count
+- Server architecture (software, core count, operating system, processor architecture, java version)
+- Plugin configuration (version, locale, plugin-specific config settings)
+- Server country of origin (where the server is hosted)

+These metrics may be used to determine which features should be developed in the future. **Only enable metrics if you are an adult, and are willing to disclose this information.** Please read the [bStats privacy policy](https://bstats.org/privacy-policy) before opting in to metrics.

 ## Configuration